lc-studios-mc/scp-dystopia-2.0-attempt/docs/v1-restoration.md

 I'm restoring/recreating v1(.8) from scratch.

-I'll re-add "new" features from v2 alpha.
+Then, I'll re-add "new" features from v2 alpha.

+I plan to release early access versions more frequently than before.

-And when all of that is done, v2 is complete.
+When all of that is done, v2 is complete.

-## The Goal
+## Goal

 **The goal is to recreate the state where the SCP: Dystopia addon was working fine.** 🛠️